MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 # Custom Models

 The **Custom Models** page lists workflows based on Azure Machine Learning models.
 Workflows help you choose the data you want to generate from insights and map the results to your Customer Insights data.
-[Read the blog about extending Customer Insights with custom models based on Azure Machine Learning](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/).
+[Read the blog about extending Customer Insights with custom models based on Azure Machine Learning](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/) and the [blog with examples of custom models](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/05/examples-of-extending-dynamics-365-customer-insights-with-azure-ml/).

 ## Prerequisites